xade93/bruh/README.md

 npx hardhat test test/Token.ts         # This tests the DUT token distribution npx hardhat test test/DutchAuction.ts  # This includes a test for the Dutch Auction contract
 ```

+## Feature Checklist

++ [x] New Token using ERC20 standard

++ [x] Dutch Auction logic in another contract

++ [x] Only elapse for 20 minutes

++ [x] Be able to distribute token minted to legitimate bidders at the end of the auction

++ [x] Resistant to reentry attack

+  Using the nonReentrant modifier and the Checks-Effects-Interactions pattern in different situations.

++ [x] Enforce auction duration

+  Using the timestamp on the block to obtain the current time, and employing a modifier to ensure that the current auction does not time out.

++ [x] Link to token contract with auction contract

+  Use the address of the token contract in the constructor function of the auction contract, enabling the auction contract to communicate with the token contract.

++ [x] Burn unsold tokens

+  "A simple burn involves sending the tokens to address(0), which means that these tokens can never be used by anyone.

++ [x] Enforce successful bidder to pay Ether

+  The bid function is a payable function, and the value sent with this function is considered the Ether paid.
+Consequently, any successful bidder is compelled to pay in Ether.

++ [x] Refund bids that are invalid

+  There are two types of invalid bids: either the auction is not active, or the amount paid is either too high or too low.
+In the first scenario, the function will be rejected and the bids refunded.
+For the second type, any overpayment will be refunded after updating the state in the bid function.
+Additionally, a nonReentrant modifier will be used in the final distribute token function to prevent reentry attacks and checks-effects-interactions pattern is used in the bid function to refund.